Our Team

 Leiana Keogh

-Senior Restoration Ecologist & Team Leader
+Senior Team Leader & Project Manager

 Leiana holds a Diploma of Conservation and Ecosystem Management from RMIT University.